 In February 2018 Policy Board members met to consider CRCOG's strategic priorities and from this meeting and via staff input CRCOG updated its strategic plan.
 The central vision of CRCOG's strategic plan is a Connected, Competitive, Vibrant and Green Capitol Region.
-The full vision CRCOG Strategic Plan is based on an action plan developed in partnership with Pioneer Valley Planning Commission and other public and private agencies.
+The full vision CRCOG Strategic Plan is based on an action plan developed in partnership with Pioneer valley Planning Commission and other public and private agencies.
+The full action plan is provided in the appendix of this budget.